-Think homemade nut butter may be too much trouble?
+Think making your own peanut butter alternative may be too much trouble?
 Think again!
-This Cinnamon Pumpkin Seed Butter Recipe is super easy, and a perfect thing to send in your child’s lunch.
+This Cinnamon Pumpkin Seed Butter Recipe is super easy, and the perfect thing to send in your child’s lunchbox.

 1. Once you start…just let it go.

 This was the advice of a good friend that ultimately was the most helpful.
 All food processors are different and, it turns out, mine was taking longer than expected to take the nuts from a dry, crumbling mixture to the point where the nut oils are released and the creamy butter begins to form.
 Be patient!

 If, after waiting on that magical moment for your creamy nut butter to evolve, you still think it’s a little dry, it’s okay to add a bit of oil.
 A little goes a long way, so add about a teaspoon at a time, slowly and sparingly.
 Coconut oil can be used if you don’t mind a coconut-ty flavor to your butter, otherwise select a neutral tasting oil.